 - Coca-Cola and Cocaine

 In 1886, Prohibition was in full swing and Pemberton’s tonic, which contained alcohol, was no longer legal.
-In order to continue manufacturing tonic, Pemberton had to remove the alcohol.
+To continue manufacturing tonic, Pemberton had to remove the alcohol.
 When Pemberton removed the alcohol from his tonic, he called it “Coca-Cola.”
-The drink still contained coca leaf extracts, only it was free of alcohol.
-As his tonic became popular, it began to be sold in soda fountains, which were extremely high in popularity in the United States during the time period.
-To gain even more popularity, Pemberton began advertising his Coca-Cola “tonic,” which he claimed would cure many ailments, including everything from headache to addiction.
+The drink still contained coca leaf extracts; only it was free of alcohol.
+As his tonic became popular, it began to be sold in soda fountains, which were extremely high in popularity in the United States during the period.
+To gain even more popularity, Pemberton began advertising his Coca-Cola “tonic,” which he claimed would cure many ailments, including everything from a headache to addiction.